The Apostles’ Creed

 & Nicene Creed

 The Apostles’ Creed (in circulation by at least AD 180) and the Nicene Creed (AD 325) help us summarise what we hold in common as believers.
-As they centre on the Godhead, they demonstrate that we have more in common with other believers than what we don’t, and what we have in common has far greater substance than what we don’t have in common.
+As they centre on the Godhead, they demonstrate that we have more in common with other believers than what we don’t, and what we have in common has far greater substance than what doesn’t.

 The Apostles’ Creed